nvim-lua/lsp-status.nvim/README.md

 -- to the string you want to display as a label
 -- lsp_status.config { kind_labels = vim.g.completion_customize_lsp_label }

--- Register the progress callback lsp_status.register_progress()
+-- Register the progress handler lsp_status.register_progress()
 ```